Buksa/movian-docs/docs/ui/theming/advanced-skin-guide.md

 3. **Consistent Styling**: Use global styles and variables
 4. **Error Handling**: Handle missing data gracefully

+> **📖 For comprehensive best practices**, see the [Skin Performance Best Practices Guide](../../guides/skin-performance-best-practices.md) which covers performance optimization, maintainability principles, resource management, animation best practices, and common pitfalls in detail.

 ## Conclusion

 The advanced skin example demonstrates a complete, production-ready skin with all the features needed for a professional Movian theme.
 By following these patterns and best practices, you can create sophisticated, maintainable skins that provide an excellent user experience.